-Can Samsung Galaxy S26 'surpass' iPhone 18?
+Can the Samsung Galaxy S26 outperform the iPhone 18?

 PHOTO: WCCF TECH SCREENSHOT

 If Samsung Foundry can complete the 2nm SF2 process and put it into mass production in time, the Galaxy S26 could very well become the world's first smartphone equipped with a 2nm chip.
-This would be an impressive 'revenge' after Samsung had difficulty competing in the previous 3nm process.
+This would be an impressive 'revenge' after Samsung had difficulty competing on the previous 3nm process.

 The 2nm race isn't just about Apple and Samsung.
 Intel has also expressed strong interest in TSMC's 2nm process, but will likely have to fall behind Apple in terms of priority, possibly pushing back mass production to 2026.